Buckhead tree canopy will be protected, Commissioner Tim Keane says

-As the city grows, Atlanta will have to address Buckhead’s “shortcomings”, including sprawl and threats to the tree canopy, Tim Keane, the Department of City Planning commissioner, said at a Buckhead Business Association breakfast July 27.
+As the city grows, Atlanta will have to address Buckhead’s “shortcomings,” including sprawl and threats to the tree canopy, Tim Keane, the Department of City Planning commissioner, said at a Buckhead Business Association breakfast July 27.

 While many cities have grid road systems with high density, much of Atlanta is more spread out, including Buckhead.
-Buckhead urban development is instead spread along one “spine”, Peachtree Road, with neighborhoods and tree canopy running alongside it, Keane said.
+Buckhead urban development is instead spread along one “spine,” Peachtree Road, with neighborhoods and tree canopy running alongside it, Keane said.

 “We will have to be protective of both those environments,” he said.